 Copper and brass are the 2 best types of grounding clamps.
-Although zinc used to be common due to the low cost, it is very weak mechanically so clamps cracked regularly.
+Although zinc used to be common due to its low cost, it is very weak mechanically so clamps cracked regularly.
 These also have bad resistance to corrosion.
-Because of these weaknesses, brass and copper have taken over as popular options.
+Because of these weaknesses, brass, and copper have taken over as popular options.
 Is one better than the other?

 Experienced welders all use either copper or bronze for this because they’re the best metals.
 When it comes to the two going head to head, tough, copper wins.

 Copper is much more conductive than brass (and also more conductive than bronze, the third most common clamp type).
 Although silver is the best, it is also way more expensive and completely unnecessary when copper does the job well.